byangderek/CRAFT/README.md

 ### Reference ###

-If you use our codes or model in your research, we are grateful if you cite the paper:
+If you use our codes in your research, we are grateful if you cite the paper:

 ```
 @inproceedings{binyang16craft,